The Most Common Injuries in Kickboxers and How You Can Prevent Them

 How to prevent?

-- Always wear a properly fitting chest protector, especially during sparring or competitions.
+• Always wear a well-fitting chest protector, especially during sparring or competitions.

-- Work on your defensive techniques, such as blocking kicks and punches, to avoid hitting your ribs too often.
+• Work on your defensive techniques, such as blocking kicks and punches, to prevent your ribs from being hit too often.

-- Avoid straining the ribs by using correct breathing techniques while exercising.
+• Avoid overloading the ribs by using correct breathing techniques during training.

 6. Concussion